 You will need to copy the catalog file to your new computer.

-I highly recommend that you keep your catalog file on your fastest drive, preferably on a solid state drive (SSD).
+I highly recommend that you keep your catalog file on your fastest drive, preferably on a solid-state drive (SSD).

-Step 4: Copy Configuration, Settings, and Presets
+Step 4: Copy Configuration Settings

-Lightroom combines all the settings, configuration files and presets under the Lightroom Settings directory.
+Lightroom combines all the settings, configuration files, and presets under the Lightroom Settings directory.

 Step 5: Re-link the New Catalog with the Photo Library